cjbarrie/ED-AMWs/02_text_as_data/04-word-embed/04-word-embed.md

 What's going on?

 Well, we're first unnesting our tweet data as in previous exercises.
-But importantly, here, we're not unnesting to individual tokens but to ngrams of length 6 or, in other words, for postID n with words k indexed by i, we take words i, 1+1...1+6, then we take words 1+1...1+7.
+But importantly, here, we're not unnesting to individual tokens but to ngrams of length 6 or, in other words, for postID n with words k indexed by i, we take words i~1~ ...i~6~, then we take words i~2~ ...i~7~.
 Try just running the first two lines of the code below to see what this means in practice.

 After this, we make a unique ID for the particular ngram we create for each postID, and then we make a unique skipgramID for each postID and ngram.
 And then we unnest the words of each ngram associated with each skipgramID.